Fraud Blocker 3 Unintended Benefits of a Guitar Capo - Guitars on Main

 2. Increased Space Between Strings

-New guitarists struggle with hand posture and find their fingers accidentally touch adjacent strings, causing them to mute.
+You gain more string spacing as you ascend the guitar neck.
+New guitarists struggle with hand posture and often find their fingers accidentally touch adjacent strings, causing them to mute.

-The guitar neck gets wider as you travel towards the guitar's body.
-It is now easier to fit your fingers between the strings with the increased string spacing.
+Try placing a capo behind the 3rd or 5th fret, or whatever fret feels most comfortable for you.
+The guitar neck gets wider as you travel towards the guitar's body, making it easier to fit your fingers between the strings with the increased string spacing.

 Your hand only has to make minor adjustments for each fret change.
 Each new fret position is met with more experience, muscle memory, and skill.
 Before long, you will have mastered your chords in the open position.